 Richard was well known throughout the LGBTQ+ arts communities in Canada and internationally.
 In addition to his writing, he was a prolific video artist: his collaborations with Michael Achtman are distributed by Vtape, and his solo work is distributed by CFMDC.
-Forthcoming, Vtape and CFMDC will be partnering with Jon Davies to present a curated program of R.M.
-Vaughan’s work for public viewing.
+Curated by Jon Davies, a program of Richard’s video work was available for viewing November 19-December 10, 2020.
 “Richard’s freewheeling approach was the counterbalance to my methodical overthinking; I learned from him how to let go and treasure the serendipity of the creative process.” – Michael Achtman

 We’ve lost a truly unique voice.

 Paul Gallant has written an intimate and inspiring remembrance of R.M.
-Vaughn for Xtra.
+Vaughan for Xtra.